interseroh/demo-gwt-springboot/README.md

 ### Architecture

 Following diagram shows the architecture of the Microservice Demo.
-The naming of the packages client, server, shared and resource (not shown in diagram) based on the architecture.
+The naming of the packages *client*, *server*, *shared* and *resource* (not shown in diagram) based on this architecture.

 ![Architecture](https://raw.github.com/lofidewanto/demo-gwt-springboot/master/src/main/docs/demo-gwt-springboot-architecture.jpg)

 #### Client

-All the GWT classes (UI) should stay in this package.
-They will transpilled by GWT into JavaScript.
+All the GWT classes should stay in this package.
+GWT transpiles the Java source into JavaScript source.

 #### Shared

-In this package you can put any classes which will be used from both sides: client and server
+In this package you can put any classes which will be used from both sides: client and server.
+It is advisable to put *constants* and *endpoints* of the RESTful services so that they point to the same address.
+Also *DTO* (Data Transfer Objects) for RESTful services should be included in this package.
+GWT will transpile this package into JavaScript.

 #### Server

 All the Spring Boot classes should stay in this package.
+This package will __not be included__ in GWT transpiler.

 #### Resource